 As for me, when folks criticize Lexus for its Toyota roots I just say, “That’s the best part of my car.
 You are saying this as if it’s a bad thing.”
 And if anyone calls my car a “rice-burner” I just assume they are dangerously stupid.

-Lexus Enthusiast is NOT affiliated with LEXUS, a division of Toyota.
-All Lexus logos, trademarks, service marks and copyrights are solely and exclusively owned by Toyota.
+Lexus Enthusiast is an independent website, and NOT affiliated with Lexus.
+All Lexus logos, trademarks, service marks and copyrights are solely and exclusively owned by Lexus.